kenny-orellana/kenny-orellana/README.md

 - I'm a freshman electrical engineering student, and IT enthusiast
-- 🌱 I’m currently learning java and linux (I'm a noob) -I've been working on a simple matrix calculator, check it out if you want.
+- 🌱 I’m currently learning java and linux (I'm a noob)
+- I've been working on a simple matrix calculator, check it out if you want.